DevBuike/airbnb-clone-project/README.md

 ## UI/UX Design Planning.
-It is designed to be very user friendly, allowing users to quickly choose an apartment to book, with detailed a page highlighting the features of the selected property and a page to complete the checkout.
+It is designed to be very user friendly, allowing users to quickly choose an property from the available list of properties to book, with detailed a page highlighting the features of the selected property and a page to complete the checkout.

 It'll have 3 primary pages; Property Listing View, Listing Detailed View and Simple Checkout View.